GingerbreadNI Logo

 Reviews:

-Many applications are initially turned down but you should contact us for help with getting the decision looked at again - this is called a review.
-Many review decisions mean that a grant is then awarded.
+Many applications are initially turned down but we recommend that you do not give up here, you should contact us for help with getting the decision looked at again - this is called a review.

-If you are not happy with the review decision you can ask that a Social Fund Inspector from the Office of the Social Fund Commissioner looks at the decision.
-The Office of the Social Fund Commissioner is independent of the Social Security Agency and makes awards in the majority of cases and deals with most cases within two weeks.
+Many review decisions make an award of a grant – you need to ask for a review within 28 days of the decision.
+If a grant is not awarded at review stage you can ask that a Social Fund Inspector from the Office of the Social Fund Commissioner looks at the decision.
+The Office of the Social Fund Commissioner is independent of the Social Security Agency and makes awards in many cases and deals with most cases within two weeks.
 We recommend you seek advice if your application has been turned down – our Advice Workers can help you fill in the application form, draft a review letter and help you deal with correspondence from the Office of the Social Fund Commissioner.

 Gingerbread’s Advice Service has found that most of the lone parents we deal with will be entitled to grants from the Social Fund.
 A Community Care Grant does not have to be paid back.